API Reference¶

 stateUpperBound (float) – Upper bound for the state estimate.

-- class consenrich.core.inputParams(bamFiles, bamFilesControl)[source]¶
+- class consenrich.core.inputParams(bamFiles, bamFilesControl, pairedEnd)[source]¶

 Parameters related to the input data for Consenrich.